refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 Since the cluster is in an air-gapped enviroment, and the rpm downloading seems not work well through http and ftp proxy, so one can directly download all rpms in another computer which has web connections by the online installer provided by intel and rsync the final tar to the cluster to finish the installing.
 And I prefer the intelpython as the favored version of python since it is very fast.

-Remember to include cluster helper for MKL library which is omitted by default.
+**Warn:** Remember to include cluster helper for MKL library which is omitted by default.

 ### PETSC+SLEPC

 configure for petsc: dont set compiler when set with-mpi-dir

+Installed externally to spack.

 `export PETSC_DIR= &&export PETSC_ARCH=`